 Solar Sites

 Solar panel electricity systems, also known as solar photovoltaics (PV), capture the sun's energy using photovoltaic cells.
 These cells don't need direct sunlight to work - they can still generate some electricity on a cloudy day.
-The cells convert the sunlight into electricity, which can be sold back to the national grid
+The cells convert the sunlight into electricity, which can be used on site in some circumstances and/or sold back to the national grid.

 Edinburgh Community Solar Co-Operative